radianttap/CardPresentationController/README.md

 ///
 ///	Ignored if back card is UINavigationController. var backFadeAlpha: CGFloat = 0.8

+///	Set to false to disable interactive dismissal var allowInteractiveDismissal = true
 ```

 There’s a very handy `init` for it where you can supply any combination of these parameters.